top of page

 Worseck says, "No problem."

 During her post-partum period, she used cold showers regularly, enjoyed them and suffered no ill effects on her milk flow.
-Four or five weeks last, she incorporated ice baths back into her practice with good results.
+Four or five weeks later, she incorporated ice baths back into her practice with good results.

 Worseck explains that many women are concerned that the stress of an ice bath might reduce their milk flow, but she doesn't think that's the case.
 The short-term stress of an ice bath stimulates a healthy response that increases dopamine, lifts mood, and stimulates a healthy, hormetic response.
 According to Worseck, the long-term stress of post-partum isolation, or returning to work after maternity leave can be more detrimental to health, whereas the short-term stress of the ice bath can "teach your body to better deal with stress"